DigitalPublishingToolkit/TOD29GOODDATA/md/001biographies.md

-Environment and Policy Department, Mel and Enid Zuckerman College of Public Health; Assistant Research Professor, Udall Center for Studies in Public Policy (UC); Associate Director and Manager -- Tribal Health Program for the [Native Nations Institute](http://nni.arizona.edu/) in the UC; and Assistant Director for the [Center for Indigenous Environmental Health Research](http://ciehr.arizona.edu/), MEZCOPH at the University of Arizona (UA).
+Environment and Policy Department, Mel and Enid Zuckerman College of Public Health; Assistant Research Professor, Udall Center for Studies in Public Policy (UC); Associate Director and Manager -- Tribal Health Program for the Native Nations Institute (http://nni.arizona.edu/) in the UC; and Assistant Director for the Center for Indigenous Environmental Health Research(http://ciehr.arizona.edu/), MEZCOPH at the University of Arizona (UA).
 Stephanie's research explores the links between governance, health care, the environment, and community wellness.
 Stephanie is the co-founder of the United States Indigenous